justinnoah/affec-spider-python/README.md

 To setup a virtual environment is recommended in order to not clobber system dependencies.
 You can read about them here: https://virtualenv.pypa.io/en/latest/

+Getting python modules for a virtualenv sometimes requires a few system libraries as well.
+Spider needs the following dev/devel packages:

+python libxml2 libxslt zlib libjpeg

+and possibly for some rare situations, the following as well:

+libtiff openjpeg libwepb

 The core spider dependencies are located in the top directory as requirements.txt.
 Use `pip install -r requirements.txt` to install them.
 Each plugin being used may have their own dependencies which should be located in their respective